Work Experience for Animal Science Students

 - What is it?

-Students enrolled in the Bachelor of Science (Animal Science) are encouraged to undertake work experience throughout their degree to gain animal handling and management experience with a variety of species/animal enterprises.
-Students are expected to undertake this outside of their normal study hours.
+Undertaking work experience throughout their Bachelor of Science (Animal Science) degree allows students to gain animal handling and management experience with a variety of species/animal enterprises.
+Students are expected to undertake this during the University vacation periods.

 - What does it involve?

-Please note, that due to the Extra Mural Studies requirements for Veterinary students, there is competition for some placements and opportunities may be limited.
-The AVS School administration team cannot assist Animal Science students wanting to undertake a placement in a veterinary clinic.
-This type of experience would need to be organised on an individual basis.
+Please note that due to the Extra Mural Studies requirements for Veterinary students, there is competition for some placements and opportunities may be limited.
+However some places at more popular sites (eg Adelaide Zoo) will be allocated to Animal Science students throughout the year.

-Students are able to undertake work experience throughout Australia, but students wishing to undertake work experience overseas should seek approval from the Animal Science Program Co-ordinator before commencing the experience.
+Students are able to undertake work experience throughout Australia and overseas, but need to seek approval before booking any work experience.
 There are also opportunities to gain international experience through course work.
+Any enquiries should be directed to EMS Administration.

 - What do I need to do?